raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 These controls configure VIVID to use a default test pattern, and enable all on-screen display text, while configuring sensible brightness, contrast and saturation values.
-Use the ``controls.set`` method to set individual controls.
+Use the ``controls.set`` function to set individual controls.

 Buffer handling and stream control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~